csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 ### Execution summary report

-After execution of the pipeline a summary report such as [this one](docs/report_example.html)  is crated in the working directory
+After execution of the pipeline a summary [report](report.html) is crated in the working directory.